christro/timezones4shape/README.md

-# timezones4shape
+# Project Title
 Shapefiles of the world with time zones
-# Project Title

-One Paragraph of project description goes here

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Shape files for countries and time zones you can find at https://www.naturalearthdata.com/

 ### Prerequisites